johnbrumley/desma158/day-2.md

 ## Homeplay (due Next Tuesday 10/10)
 As additional research on ways to adapt roll-a-ball, you'll be signing up in *Groups of 3* to play a game (or games) on [this list](https://docs.google.com/spreadsheets/d/1pOxYtalckwi_PykkRneQMNX_UkxH2TdFm132yvbRygg/edit?usp=sharing) for at least 1-2 hours.
 For games that cost money, we've set up a computer/console in the Print Lab lounge where you can access them.

-Next Tuesday (10/10), your group will give a 5-minute Let's Play presentation to talk about how the game's themes, ideas, structure, narrative, mechanics, flow, and ideology fits into what we've been discussing in class, and show a part of the game that is especially interesting.
+Next Tuesday (10/10), your group will give a 5-minute Let's Play presentation to talk about how the game's themes, ideas, structure, narrative, mechanics, flow, and/or ideology fits into what we've been discussing in class, and show a part of the game that is especially interesting.

 The presentation can be done *live or using recorded gameplay with live commentary* if difficult to isolate the section of the game you want to show.
 I recommend screen recording the entire session, [OBS](https://obsproject.com/) is a very lightweight recorder, so you don't have to worry about missing any moments.
 If you have more than one game, pick one to show, but plan to talk a bit about both.